How to get the most out of your tax return

 • You must have a record to support your claim, such as a receipt.

 • How you claim your deduction changes whether your claim is more or less than $300.
-You must follow the deduction guidelines outlined by the ATO.
+Check the ATO website for deduction guidelines.

 2. Sign up for a course